-- 14. Design parking, servicing, and loading to be incorporated underground.
-Where these uses cannot be provided internally within the building, they should be located at the rear of the property and designed and screened from the public realm appropriately. - 15.
-Design service areas, ramps, and garbage storage to be screened or located at the rear to minimize impacts on adjacent streets and properties. - 16.
-Telecommunications equipment, rooftop equipment, and elevator shafts from rooftop amenity areas and the public realm should be incorporated as part of the building design or screened mechanical penthouse. - 17.
-High-rise buildings should incorporate Bird Friendly building design in relation to glass and visual markers, such as film, decals, fenestration patterns, angled glass, artwork, and sun shades. - 18.
+- 14. Design service areas, ramps, and garbage storage to be screened or located at the rear to minimize impacts on adjacent streets and properties. - 15.
+Telecommunications equipment, rooftop equipment, and elevator shafts from rooftop amenity areas and the public realm should be incorporated as part of the building design or screened mechanical penthouse. - 16.
+High-rise buildings should incorporate Bird Friendly building design in relation to glass and visual markers, such as film, decals, fenestration patterns, angled glass, artwork, and sun shades. - 17.
 Projecting balconies should not be provided in podiums.
-Inset and/or Juliette balconies are appropriate within the podium. - 19.
-A Sun/Shadow Analysis should be provided with high-rise building applications to ensure: - a. the height and massing of the podium (not including the tower) provides a minimum of five consecutive hours of sunlight on the opposite side of the street at the equinoxes; and - b. the height and massing of the podium provides a minimum of five consecutive hours of sunlight over more than 60% of a park or playground area or a public open space at the equinoxes (March 21 and September 21). - 20.
-For high-rise buildings, a wind study may be required for 6 storeys and above and will be required for any building above 11 storeys.
-Effective wind mitigation measures can include massing, building shape, orientation, lower podiums, corner articulation, landscaping elements, canopies, trellis, and wind screens.
+Inset and/or Juliette balconies are appropriate within the podium. - 18.
+A Sun/Shadow Analysis may be required for high-rise buildings in accordance with the guidelines in the Site Plan Manual. - 19.
+A Wind Study may be required for high-rise buildings to determine wind impacts and recommend appropriate wind mitigation measures.